swatimahadevan/tp/docs/team/DG_svetha.md

     Test case: journal entry n/ TRIAL e/ TEST
     Expected: Great you have added the entry: TEST

-3.You can enter the command journal list to view list of notebooks and entries
+3.You can enter the command journal list to view list of notebooks and their entries

     Test case: journal list
     Expected: The notebook TRIAL contains: